Mykola Leontovych: Commemoration

 On 1 February 1921, nine days after Leontovych's death, artists, academics, and students of the Mykola Lysenko Institute of Music and Drama in Kyiv gathered to commemorate him.
 They established the Committee for the Memory of Mykola Leontovych, which later became the Leontovych Music Society, and which promoted Ukrainian music until 1928.

-A number of musical groups are named in honour of the composer.
 The Leontovych Bandurist Capella was a male choir whose members accompanied themselves using a Ukrainian bandura.
 The choir was established in a displaced persons camps in Germany in 1946, and continued until 1949.

-The Vinnytsia College of Arts and Culture is named after him.
-There is a memorial museum dedicated to him in the city of Tulchyn, and another was established in 1977 in the village of Markivka, where he was buried.
-The museum was rebuilt after the premises became dilapidated, and reopened in 2016.
+The Vinnytsia College of Arts and Culture is named after Leontovych.
+There is a memorial museum dedicated to the composer in Tulchyn, and another was established in 1977 in the village of Markivka, where he was buried.
+The museum was rebuilt after the premises became dilapidated.
+It reopened in 2016.
 In 2018, a statue of the composer was unveiled in Pokrovsk.

-In 2002, to celebrate the 125th anniversary of the composer's birth, Kamianets-Podilskyi held an all-Ukrainian scientific conference entitled "Mykola Leontovych and Modern Education and Science," with guests from the Ukrainian ministry of education and science, the Ukrainian composers' Union, and many local authorities.
-During this event, the city held a ceremonial opening of a memorial plaque to the composer, placed next to the old building formerly used by the Podollia Theological Seminary.
+In 2002, to celebrate the 125th anniversary of the composer's birth, the city of Kamianets-Podilskyi held an all-Ukrainian conference "Mykola Leontovych and Modern Education and Science," with guests from the Ministry of Education and Science of Ukraine and the National Union of Composers of Ukraine.
+During this event, the city unveiled a memorial plaque to the composer, next to the old building formerly used by the Podollia Theological Seminary.